treasure-data/td-js-sdk/README.md

 ### Treasure#unblockEvents

-Unblock all events; events will not be sent to Treasure Data.
+Unblock all events; events will be sent to Treasure Data.

 **Example:**